eltoroit/student-progress/@ELTOROIT/README.md

 -   Assign org Ids
     -   Include late registrations
     -   Display URL (login.salesforce.com), username, and password.
-        -   Click on any will copy to clipboard
+        -   Click on any text will copy to clipboard
     -   DEX602 only needs the org at the start of the class on Monday
     -   Some private workshops have a combination of courses and the orgs change during the week
 -   Class notes